beetbox/beets/docs/reference/config.rst

 Other field/value pairs supplied via the ``--set`` option on the command-line override any settings here for fields with the same name.

+Fields are set on both the album and each individual track of the album.
+Fields are persisted to the media files of each track.

 Default: ``{}`` (empty).

 .. _musicbrainz-config: